mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 These should by used with `runParser'` or `runParserT'` which accept custom
-initial state of parser and return its final state (this is what allows to
+initial state of parser and return its final state (this is what allows us
-check leftover of input stream after parsing):
+to check the leftover of the input stream after parsing):

 ```haskell
 runParser'